 Advance search option will be provided in microsite.
 Click on advance search link will open Kenexa Advance search page.
 This is a Kenexa solution and will not be easily adaptable with other ATS.

-Possibility to have a suggestive search (when a candidate starts typing a combination of letters possible suggestions appear) in filter search like Country, Location, Work area and Language drop downs..
+Possibility to have a suggestive search (when a candidate starts typing a combination of letters possible suggestions appear) in filter search like Country, Location, Work area, Job type and Language drop downs.

 Possibility to get results in the keyword field regardless the language of query